-Toyota’s reputation for building trucks that last isn’t marketing hype.
-Tacomas regularly exceed 300,000 miles with proper maintenance.
-When you’re hundreds of miles from the nearest mechanic, reliability matters more than any feature.
+I bought my Tacoma used with 60,000 miles and didn’t think twice about taking it to remote places immediately.
+That confidence exists because these trucks regularly exceed 300,000 miles with basic maintenance.
+When you’re hundreds of miles from the nearest mechanic, that reliability matters more than any flashy feature.

-Few vehicles match the Tacoma’s aftermarket ecosystem.
-From budget-friendly options to premium equipment, you can find parts for any build style and budget level.
+Few vehicles match what’s available for Tacomas.
+From budget-friendly upgrades to premium equipment, you can find parts for any build style and budget.
+Competition keeps prices reasonable and quality high.

-Tacomas hold their value better than almost any vehicle.
-A well-maintained overland build often sells for close to what you have invested in it.
+Here’s something I didn’t appreciate until recently: Tacomas hold their value better than almost any vehicle.
+A well-maintained overland build often sells for close to total investment.
+That’s unusual in the automotive world.

 Third Generation (2016-Present)

-- TRD Off-Road: Best value for overlanding – includes rear locker, Crawl Control, Multi-Terrain Select
+- TRD Off-Road: Best value for overlanding purposes – factory rear locker, Crawl Control, Multi-Terrain Select

-- TRD Pro: Factory lift, FOX shocks, but premium price for features you might replace anyway
+- TRD Pro: Factory lift and FOX shocks are nice, but premium price for features many people replace anyway

-- SR5: Good base for custom builds if you’re replacing suspension regardless
+- SR5: Good base for custom builds if you’re planning to replace suspension regardless

 Second Generation (2005-2015)

-- More affordable entry point with proven reliability
+- More affordable entry with the same proven reliability

-- 6-speed manual available (sought after by enthusiasts)
+- 6-speed manual available (highly sought after by enthusiasts)

-- Double Cab/Short Bed: Most popular for overlanding – good passenger space, adequate bed length
+- Double Cab/Short Bed: Most popular for overlanding – reasonable passenger space, adequate bed length

-- Access Cab/Long Bed: More cargo capacity, but rear seats barely usable
+- Access Cab/Long Bed: More cargo capacity, but rear seats are basically useless

 - Double Cab/Long Bed: Best of both worlds but harder to find and longer overall